-Site visits are organised for every new project entering the Design Review process.
+Site visits are organised for the panel members for every new project entering the Design Review process.
+For remote review sessions, site information is collated by the ODASA Design Advisor and shared with panel members.

 2. Closed briefing for panel members